BrutalPage/pie/README.md

         }
             @font-face {
-            font-family: 'ditigalFont'; /*a name to be used later*/
+            font-family: 'digitalFont'; /*a name to be used later*/
             src: url('Font/HomeVideo.ttf'); /*URL to font*/
         }
             .classname {
-            font-family: 'YourFontName';
+            font-family: 'digitalFont';
         }

         .tab-container {